Skip to main content

 Things to consider

 There would be a cost to hire a consultant to administer the Inventory or train an employee to become a Qualified IDI Administrator.
 There is also a cost per individual to take the online survey.
-Consulting costs may vary depending on level of service requested.
+Consulting costs may vary depending on the level of service requested.
 A group profile may be presented in a single group event, but individual profiles are only provided if arrangements are made for one-on-one consultation.

 Find similar resources